Gudiya-yadav-464/Sales-data-Analysis/README.md

 Hii everyone this project is all about sales analysis so let's talk about the data so i had tweleve csv files of sales data of every month so for analyse the data i have to merge the  data files into one file on the basis of same column after done this process.
 <br>

 I use python library numpy to cleaning and manipulating the data and for making some dashboards in python i use matplotlib library.
+I also use some other libraries.

 <br>
-So for analysing the data whe have to give ans some of the following questions.
+So for analysing the data we have to give ans some of the following questions.

 <br>

 1. what was the best year for sales?
 How much was earned that year?<br>